Kota

 Share it with the world!

-Ireland’s Invalidity Pension is a social insurance payment for individuals who cannot work because of a long-term illness or disability.
+Ireland’s Invalidity Pension is a social insurance payment for employees unable to work due to long-term illness or disability.

 What Is the Invalidity Pension in Ireland?

-Invalidity Pension is a weekly payment made to people covered by Pay Related Social Insurance (PRSI) who are unable to work due to prolonged sickness or disability in Ireland.
+Invalidity Pension is a weekly payment made to people covered by Pay Related Social Insurance (PRSI) who cannot work due to prolonged sickness or disability in Ireland.

-You can receive Invalidity Pension up to age 66, at which point you are automatically transferred to the full-rate of the State Pension (Contributory).
+Your employees can receive an Invalidity Pension up to age 66; at this point, they are automatically transferred to the full rate of the State Pension (Contributory).

-To qualify for Invalidity Pension, you must meet certain medical and social insurance (PRSI) conditions.
+To qualify for Invalidity Pension, your employees must meet certain medical and social insurance (PRSI) conditions.

 A. Medical Rules